 MonoPInvokeCallback Support

-mono and il2cpp use [MonoPInvokeCallbackAttribute]
+Mono and il2cpp use [MonoPInvokeCallbackAttribute]

-type data to the managed string
+type data to a managed string

-object in C#, and convert the return value of the string
+object in C#, and converts the string

-type to const char*
+type return value to const char*

 before returning to native.